 Definitely.
 In fact, 62 percent of couples now go engagement ring shopping together.
 If you don't feel comfortable doing so, be sure to communicate those feelings to your S.O.
 Simply tell them that you don't want to do a joint shopping trip because you think it's more romantic to be surprised.
 Then, show your mom, your sister, and/or your BFF some photos of rings you like and ask them to share some guidance.

-2. Is It Acceptable for My Sister to Help My Partner Pick out an Engagement Ring for Me?
+2. Can My Sister Help My Partner Pick the Engagement Ring?

 3. How Much Is Too Much to Spend?

 The answer depends entirely on your future spouse's financial situation.
-On average in 2018, jewelry experts predict couples spent about $8,000, but Justin Theroux, for example, forked over about half a million on Jennifer Aniston's rock.
 It's a widely held belief that they should shell out about three months of their salary, but this is actually a misconception—your partner should spend whatever they feel comfortable with.
 For instance: If they're heavily in debt or concerned about job security, they may want to consider scaling back.
 Worried your S.O. will be tempted to go overboard?
 Let them know that in a casual conversation.

 4. What If My Partner Doesn't Know My Ring Size?

 If you don't already know your exact size, check out our extensive ring size guide for an accurate measurement.
 You could also get your ring size professionally measured at a jeweler and have your mom or sister pass the info along to your significant other if the proposal is under wraps.
 Or, if you own a ring that you frequently wear on your left ring finger, conspicuously leave it out for your partner to steal and take to a jeweler for size comparison.

 5. What If I Don't Like the Ring?